This post may include affiliate links. Thank you for your support.

 • Bay Leaf.
 Adds a subtle earthy, herbal note to the soup.

 • Cream.
-Just a touch of heavy cream or half-and-half adds smooth, rich creaminess and balances the acidity of the tomatoes.
+Just a touch of heavy cream or half-and-half adds rich creaminess and balances the acidity of the tomatoes.

 Recipe variations